enzomanuelmangano/text-localizer/packages/docs/docs/introduction/motivation.md

 ### Flexible

 **The package must adapt to several use cases without affecting the architecture of the project.**
 This requirement is by far the most important one.
-In order to meet it, TextLocalizer allows several modes of operation.
+In order to meet it, Text Localizer allows several modes of operation.

-- **Inferred Types**: definitely the most convenient way to use TextLocalizer if all translations are available at compile-time.
+- **Inferred Types**: definitely the most convenient way to use Text Localizer if all translations are available at compile-time.
 The great advantage of this approach is that in the development phase it is possible to have type-safety of the translations without any extra work.
 - **Generated Types**: this approach is the most natural one if the strings of translations are only available at runtime.
 In this case, in the development phase, it will be necessary to run a script which will generate a .d.ts file containing the types of the translation strings.

-_Note_: Although these are the most natural ways of using TextLocalizer, this does not exclude the possibility of using an **"Inferred Types"** approach in the case of translation strings available at run-time, or of using a **"Generated Types"** approach in the case of translation strings available at compile-time.
+_Note_: Although these are the most natural ways of using Text Localizer, this does not exclude the possibility of using an **"Inferred Types"** approach in the case of translation strings available at run-time, or of using a **"Generated Types"** approach in the case of translation strings available at compile-time.